Litigation Process Explained

 At Alan Burton Newman, PLC our Los Angeles attorney understands that the litigation process to seek damages for a complaint against your employer can be complicated and difficult to navigate.
-Whether you are filing a harassment or discrimination claim, or are looking to protect your family leave rights under California or Federal law, we are here to help.
+Whether you are filing a claim for sexual harassment or discrimination, or are looking to protect your family leave rights under California or Federal law, we are here to help.
 We want you to feel comfortable knowing that we will guide you through the legal procedures with proficiency and competence.

 Getting the Process Started

 After the attorney has spoken to the client on the phone and it appears likely that the client has a case, an interview will be set up at the attorney's office.
 At the interview, the merits of the case will be discussed.
 If the attorney believes that the client has a meritorious claim, they will be asked to sign a contingent fee agreement.
 The attorney will go over the agreement with you and answer any question you have before getting started.

 The beginning steps for an employment law claim include:

 - Signing an attorney-client agreement

 - Sending a demand letter to your employer stating the claims

 - Waiting for 10 days for a response